-- Usually ships within 24 hours.
+- Typically ships in 24 business hours.

 Saffron, named after the Arab word zafaran, meaning “yellow,” was mentioned in classical writings as far back as 1500 b.c.
 Journey on a distant path back to the days of ancient Greece and Rome, when a man named Crocus was fated to unrequited love for a beautiful nymph, and was then turned into the beautiful purple flower we still know of today as the Crocus.
 A staple in Asia Minor, where it is from, it takes about 4700 crocus flowers to produce one ounce of Saffron powder, which makes the price of the spice quite high.